node-saml/passport-saml/README.md

 ## Usage

-### Configure strategy

-This example utilizes the [Feide OpenIdp identity provider](https://openidp.feide.no/).
+The examples utilize the [Feide OpenIdp identity provider](https://openidp.feide.no/).
 You need an account there to log in with this.
 You also need to [register your site](https://openidp.feide.no/simplesaml/module.php/metaedit/index.php) as a service provider.

+### Configure strategy

 The SAML identity provider will redirect you to the URL provided by the `path` configuration.